AngryBeaver/beavers-crafting/README.md

 Each TestSection consist of one or more TestOption you can add as choice .
 There are up to 4 types of TestOptions.
 - skill check
-- ability check
+- ability check (not sure how to model this in pf2e (help wanted! bsa-pf2e module))
-- tool check
+- tool check (not sure how to model this in pf2e (help wanted! bsa-pf2e module))
 - fixed hit
   - just progress without any check.